 - Mitch Hedberg was a notoriously casual performer, mixing in half-finished and unfunny jokes right beside legitimately brilliant and hilarious one-liners.
 The juxtaposition made the bad ones even funnier.

 "I have a sweet tooth *scattered laughter* I think I messed something up with that last joke.
 I apologize."

 - Mitch invoked this trope in one of his CDs.
 After telling a terrible joke, he informed the audience that he was going to take a sound clip of them laughing at one of his better jokes and insert it at the end of the bad joke, so that people would be wondering what was wrong with the audience.

-- A German comedian on Evening At The Improv once started his act this way (before moving on to a more earnest performance):
+- An American, pretending to be a German, comedian on Evening at the Improv once started his act this way (before moving on to a more earnest performance):

 (paraphrasing): We Germans have a reputation for being too strict and orderly to be funny.
 Tonight, I hope to prove that wrong. *beat* Joke number one: ...